Notation performative

 MODULAR SYNTHESIZER QUARTET

 This first piece written by Nicolas Bernier for the Ensemble élastique (founded and directed by Pierre-Luc Lecours) will initially be based on conventional Western notation augmented by indications for timbres and manipulations.
-Score for Synth Quartet No.1 (PDF)

 VISIONS COULEURS